mariuscaptari/chatapp/README.md

 ### Deployment

-For deploying  we used Google Kubernetes Engine (GKE)
+The app has been deplpyed using Google Kubernetes Engine (GKE) and its IP has been made public.

 ## How to run

-To start the app:
+To start the app using the local docker compose configurations:

 ```shell
 docker compose up -d